 NAICS The North American Industry Classification System (NAICS) organizes North American business establishments to better collect, analyze, and publish statistical data related to the business economy.
 NAICS is intended to classify an establishment's activity regardless of its ownership (public or private sector) or legal form of organization (proprietorship, partnership, corporation, for-profit, nonprofit, etc.).
 However, due to the realities of available data, Emsi treats establishments with public and private sector ownership differently.
 In Emsi data, all establishments in the main NAICS hierarchy are private sector only.
 Jobs in Educational Services and Ambulatory Health Care Service, for example, are not associated with local, state, or federal government jobs.
 Jobs for public school teachers and city firefighters are in Local Government, whereas college professors and forest firefighters are commonly employed by State Government.
+Mail carriers and transportation security screeners are examples of jobs in Federal Government.
 Thus, Emsi does not use the standard NAICS classification, which is similar to Current Employment Statistics (CES), Occupational Employment Statistics (OES), and BEA data sources.